birujung/ORCA_Disruption-Monitoring/README.md

 ### 4. Run Both (Backend and Frontend) Setup

-1. Navigate to the root folder:
+1. Navigate to the root folder

 2. Install dependencies:
    ```bash